Ballet icon Carlos Acosta stars in his own biopic, lands Goya Award nominations

 “Yuli” uniquely blends a fictionalized account of Acosta’s life based on his memoir “No Way Home” with archive footage of the news and him dancing, and original choreographies representing chapters of his past.

-The 45-year old, who retired from the Royal Ballet in 2015, features in a meta-role as himself directing his company Acosta Danza to dance those choreographies in a Havana theater.
+The 45-year old, who retired from the Royal Ballet in 2015, is featured in a meta-role as himself directing his company Acosta Danza to dance those choreographies in a Havana theater.

-The movie, scripted by Briton Paul Laverty and directed by Spaniard Iciar Bollain, received five nominations for the Spanish “Goya” awards on Wednesday, including the best revelation actor for Acosta.
+The movie, scripted by Briton Paul Laverty and directed by Spaniard Iciar Bollain, received five nominations for the Spanish “Goya” awards — Spain's national film awards — on Wednesday, including the best revelation actor for Acosta.

-Political at times, “Yuli” reflects the universal suffering of Cuban families divided by exile and struggling to get by when the country went through a deep economic crisis following the fall of former ally the Soviet Union.
+Political at times, “Yuli” reflects the universal suffering of Cuban families divided by exile and struggling to get by when the country went through a deep economic crisis following the fall of its former ally, the Soviet Union.

-The movie, which had its international premiere at the San Sebastian film festival in September, evokes how hard it could be for artists like Acosta to get Cuban government permission to work abroad, often key to them being able to forge a career.
+The movie, which had its international premiere at the San Sebastian International Film Festival in September, evokes how hard it could be for artists like Acosta to get Cuban government permission to work abroad, often key to them being able to forge a career.

-But “Yuli” also celebrates the Cuban education system that provided free ballet training to the descendent of slaves from a rundown neighborhood and features a choreography blasting U.S. imperialism.
+But “Yuli” also celebrates the Cuban education system that provided free ballet training to the descendant of slaves from a rundown neighborhood and features a choreography blasting U.S. imperialism.

-The film’s emotional core is Acosta’s complex relationship with his late father who - unusually given his macho, humble milieu - sent him to ballet school to keep him out of trouble.
+The film’s emotional core is Acosta’s complex relationship with his late father who - unusual given his macho, humble milieu - sent him to ballet school to keep him out of trouble.

-Acosta’s father, who nicknamed his wayward son “Yuli” for a warrior god, then intuited he could be a great dancer and pushed him to “follow his star.
+Acosta’s father, nicknamed his wayward son “Yuli” for a warrior god, then intuited he could be a great dancer and pushed him to “follow his star."
 But as a child, Acosta wanted to be a footballer and not, as he remonstrates in the film, a “faggot” in tights.

 The film also evokes racism in Cuba and abroad.
 Acosta’s fair-skinned mother’s family rejects him because of his skin color, which also heightens his self-doubt when he seeks to break into the white world of international ballet.